Resources

 If you're looking for support groups for people with ME/CFS or Long COVID, the American Myalgic Encephalomyelitis and Chronic Fatigue Syndrome Society has created a list here.

 I highly recommend Bateman Horne's support groups, which are facilitated by a therapist with a chronic illness perspective.
 They meet on the 2nd & 3rd Tuesdays of each month.
-Bateman Horne also hosts a monthly Peer Perspectives & Connections meeting with a brief presentation from a community member on a topic of their choice and breakout rooms for community connection.
 To learn more, see Bateman Horne's Support & Connect events webpage.

 Educational Resources